DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 one could call meta-videoblogs, or videoblogs about videoblogging.
-This was exemplified in 2005, when Michael Verdi, an active member of the group and co-founder of Freevlog, posted his seminal and hugely influencial; video *Vlog Anarchy*.
+This was exemplified in 2005, when Michael Verdi, an active member of the group and co-founder of Freevlog, posted his seminal and hugely influencial video; *Vlog Anarchy*.
 Filmed in his home, Verdi presents what can only be described as a manifesto against manifestos, a call for the community to stop trying to define what videoblogging is.
 In the raw, unedited piece, Verdi laments the tendency among the early adopters